sagarj0/react-performance-analyzer/README.md

 > - Use React Functional Components + Hooks only (no class components)
 > - Write clean, modular, well-structured code (avoid messy, monolithic files)
 > - UI must be responsive (should work well on desktop and mobile)
-> - Include a README file with:
->   - Setup instructions (npm install, npm start)
->   - Run instructions (how to test or deploy)"

 The application has been enhanced beyond the original requirements to include additional features like API testing, visual analytics, and a professional modular architecture.